How I’m Living With Anxiety During a World Pandemic

 I Am One of Those People

 If I could control at least some aspects of my world, I could manage my anxiety.
-Well, imagine how all of that flipped when the amount of things I could control became a much shorter list.
+Well, imagine how all of that flipped when the number of things I could control became a much shorter list.

-I was suddenly hyper-aware of the friends and family members that still had to venture out to work on a Monday morning, while I was able to work remotely from home.
+I was suddenly hyper-aware of the friends and family members that still had to venture out to work on a Monday morning while I was able to work remotely from home.